Mosan-TW/feature-switch-helper/README.md

 The `features` object contains all feature switch definitions.
 Each property name of this object is the name of a feature switch, and its value is an object that defines the various properties of that feature switch:

 - `isForceEnabled`: A boolean value indicating whether the feature is forcibly enabled.
 This means the feature will be enabled regardless of the environment the project is running in, including development, testing, UAT, and production.
 Optional, defaults to `false`.
-- `isDevFeature`: A boolean value indicating whether the feature is for the development environment only.
-Optional, defaults to `false`.
-- `isTestFeature`: A boolean value indicating whether the feature is for the testing environment only.
-Optional, defaults to `false`.
-- `isUatFeature`: A boolean value indicating whether the feature is for the UAT (User Acceptance Testing) environment only.
-Optional, defaults to `false`.
+- `environments`: An array of strings listing the environments where the feature is enabled.
 - `note`: A string providing a note or description about the feature switch.
 Optional.

-※Note: The content of this document may not match the latest format due to a lack of maintenance.
-Please refer to the format defined in [`feature-switch-config.dto.ts`](src/dto/feature-switch-config.dto.ts).

 ### Enabling Feature Switches in a Production Environment

-By design, I have intentionally not included an `isProdFeature` property.
-This is because it would allow certain features to be enabled only in the production environment, bypassing other environments.
-Such a design could lead to inadequate validation of these features during development and testing, increasing the risk of problems in production.
-Therefore, to enable a feature switch in a production environment, the `isForceEnabled` property must be used.
-This ensures that when a feature is enabled in production, it can also be fully validated during development and testing.
+To enable a feature in a production environment, you have two options:

+1. Add `"production"` to the `environments` array.
+This is not the recommended approach and is restricted by default since it may lead to features being enabled in production without prior testing in other environments.
+2. Set `isForceEnabled` to `true`.
+This will enable the feature in all environments, including production.
+This is the recommended approach since it will force the feature that is enabled in production to also be tested in development and testing environments.

-Furthermore, in a normal workflow, when a feature is mature enough to be used in production, it should no longer be controlled by a feature switch.
+Best Practice: In a normal workflow, when a feature is mature enough to be used in production, it should no longer be controlled by a feature switch.
 Instead, the feature's code should be directly integrated into the main codebase, and the relevant feature switch configuration should be removed.
 This reduces unnecessary complexity and ensures feature consistency across all environments.

-In other words, using a feature switch in a production environment is itself an unusual situation.
-That's why the word "Force" is used in the `isForceEnabled` property name—to emphasize the special nature of this case.

 Tech Leads should pay special attention to feature switches that use the `isForceEnabled` property during code reviews to check for misuse of feature switches and request their removal, integrating the feature directly into the main code.